Updated: Jun 9

 Once someone asked a very different elderly lady why she bothered to study the Bible so fervently.
 What was the point?
 I love her reply.
 She said she was cramming for the finals.
 So what is God saying to us?
 It doesn't matter what others say.
 It's what God says that is important.
 Our hope and trust must be completely in Him and His leading in our lives.

 We need to have faith that He who has begun a good work in us will complete it.
 No worries.
 We can walk by faith and rest in the knowledge that God is not finished with us.
 Jesus asked, "When the Son of Man returns will He find faith on the Earth?"
-May we live by faith in the Son of God.
-Blessings, beloved child of the Most High God.
+Matthew 25:31 May we live by faith in the Son of God.
+Blessings, Beloved.